hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01c-JSIntro.md

 __Your Swiss army knife: your browser devtools, especially the devtool console!__

-For this you will use __the dev. tools of your browser__.
-Press _F12_ (or ctrl-shift-i) in Windows or cmd-option-i in MacOS to open the dev. tools, then go to the console tab: __this is where errors will be displayed__, or messages of your own (use the `console.log(string)` JavaScript function in the JavaScript code embedded in your html page).
+For this you will use __the dev. tools of your browser.__ Press _F12_ (or ctrl-shift-i) in Windows or cmd-option-i in MacOS to open the dev. tools, then go to the console tab: __this is where errors will be displayed__, or messages of your own (use the `console.log(string)` JavaScript function in the JavaScript code embedded in your html page).
 In the console, you will be able to type any JavaScript command.

 Let's look at [this example on JS Bin](http://jsbin.com/moqimuz/edit?html,console,output):